TeXUsersGroup/tugboat/capsules/crossref/README-process.txt

 (recognized from plain text) live; italics, typewriter, etc., do not happen.
-(We should possibly fix this by using ltx2unitxt for the bbls too, or maybe not, since it's a lot of error-prone detail and all the information is there.)
+(We should possibly fix this by using ltx2unitxt for the bbls too, or maybe not, since it's a lot of error-prone detail and all the information is present now.)

 Then repeat until all articles are done.

+Then test our synthesized bib entries with a consolidated bib file: make bibiss # in capsules dir
+This will probably find some control sequences that need to be {\braced}
+in the tb*capsule.txt file.
+Fix until it runs cleanly.

-Besides checking the .html landing files, it is also necessary to check the generated dir2.process/issue.xml:
+Then, besides checking the .html landing files, it is also necessary to check the generated dir2.process/issue.xml:
 - check <title>, <surname>, <given_name> elements;
   if any are new organizations, add to lists-authinfo.txt.
+  For Indian names like "Rishikesan Nair T", we currently usually have the
+    <surname> as "T" and the <given_name> as "Rishikesan Nair".
+    But this is wrong, see special case in capcrossref.pl that needs to be extended for Rishi, Rahul, Apu, others.
+Argh.
 - check that <ORCID> elements are present for all that are specified;
   grep the sources.
 Add any new ones to lists-authinfo.txt.
-- also check <citation_list>s and individual <citation>s for reasonableness,
+- also check <citation_list>s and individual <citation>s for reasonableness.
-  especially the structured citations with <article_title> etc.

 When all articles are done, to test if our xml validates, upload dir2*/issue.xml to this obscure url, given to us by Crossref support